 aboutWho We Are

 It was the 90’s.
-Madonna, Boyz II Men, and Whitney Houston were playing on the radio as Dr. Natalie Davenport drove with a newly minted Ph.D. from Iowa State University headed to her next adventure: Texas.
+Madonna, Boyz II Men, and Whitney Houston were on the radio.
+Dr. Natalie Davenport was driving with a newly minted Ph.D. from Iowa State University to her next adventure: Texas.

-She was ready to set the state on fire touching the lives of children as an educator and clinician.
-This same level of commitment remains today and serves as our guiding light.
+As an educator and clinician, she was ready to touch the lives of children.
+This passion is the same today and serves as our guiding light.

-27 years later, DAS continues to thrive while remaining committed to the same principle: make a difference in the life of a child using our clinical skills, education, experience, and compassion.
+27 years later, DAS remains committed to making a difference in the life of a child using our clinical skills, education, experience, and compassion.

 We Stand Committed To